 3 – Market Approach

 Apart from the direct transactional benefits of business valuations, they can also give owners valuable insights into their operations, including parts of the business that may be underperforming.
 Shoring up these areas can help prevent lost value in a future sale.

 - Be clear on the purpose of the valuation.
 Are you preparing for a specific kind of transaction, or will this valuation serve as an overall baseline on the health of the company?
 You will get a more useful result if you and your evaluator are aligned on your objectives.

 - Establish the right valuation frequency.
 The right business valuation cadence depends on the volatility of your market sector, your company’s sensitivity to regional or national legislative or regulatory activity, and market fluctuations for labor and materials.
 Generally, if you have never done a formal valuation, the sooner you start, the better.

 - Pay attention to factors that may not appear on your balance sheet.
 The quality of your customer relationships, industry maturity curves, or high reliance on key personnel could also have an impact on the value of your business.
 Make sure that you and your evaluator are taking a 360-degree view of important influences that may reveal hidden value in your company.

-We advise business owners in the manufacturing, automotive, architecture and engineering, and industrial automation industries.
+We advise business owners in the manufacturing & distribution, architecture & engineering, and industrial automation industries.
 We can help you get the right guidance on business valuation from accredited appraisers.
-Contact us to further discuss your individual business situation.
+Contact us to learn how we can help maximize business value.